Optimal quantisation of probability measures using maximum mean discrepancy: Empirical Assessment

 \subsection{Bayesian Cubature}

-\cite{larkin1972gaussian} and subsequent authors proposed to cast numerical cubature in the Bayesian framework, such that an integrand $f$ is \textit{a priori} modelled as a Gaussian process with covariance $k$, then conditioned on data $\mathcal{D} = \{f(x_i)\}_{i=1}^n$ where the integrand is evaluated.
+\cite{larkin1972gaussian} and subsequent authors proposed to cast numerical cubature in the Bayesian framework, such that an integrand $f$ is \textit{a priori} modelled as a Gaussian process with covariance $k$, then conditioned on data $\mathcal{D} = \{f(x_i)\}_{i=1}^n$ as the integrand is evaluated.
 The posterior standard deviation is \citep{briol2019probabilistic}

-The selection of $x_i$ to minimise \eqref{eq: post var} is impractical since evaluation of \eqref{eq: post var} has a complexity of $O(m^3)$. \cite{huszar2012optimally} and \cite{briol2015frank} noted that \eqref{eq: post var} can be bounded above by fixing $w_i = \frac{1}{m}$, and that quantisation methods provide a practical means to minimise this bound.
-All convergence results derived in \Cref{sec: theory} can therefore be applied and, moreover, the bound is expected to be quite tight.\footnote{ $w_i \ll \frac{1}{m}$ suggests that the point $x_i$ was not optimally placed.
-Thus for optimal $x_i$ we anticipate $w_i \approx \frac{1}{m}$.} Earlier authors studied herding; here we study non-myopic\footnote{Non-myopic algorithms have been proposed for Bayesian cubature in \cite{jiang2019binoculars} and \cite{jarvenpaa2020batch}, but the corresponding theory was not developed.
-Moreover, our IQP approach is novel in this context.} greedy algorithms based on independent samples.\footnote{That independent samples are sufficient to obtain optimal convergence rates for Bayesian cubature was shown in Corollary 1 of \cite{ehler2019optimal}.}
+The selection of $x_i$ to minimise \eqref{eq: post var} is impractical since evaluation of \eqref{eq: post var} has complexity $O(m^3)$. \cite{huszar2012optimally} and \cite{briol2015frank} noted that \eqref{eq: post var} can be bounded above by fixing $w_i = \frac{1}{m}$, and that quantisation methods give a practical means to minimise this bound.
+All results in \Cref{sec: theory} can therefore be applied and, moreover, the bound is expected to be quite tight---$w_i \ll \frac{1}{m}$ implies that $x_i$ was not optimally placed, thus for optimal $x_i$ we anticipate $w_i \approx \frac{1}{m}$.

-Bayesian cubature is most often used when evaluation of $f$ is associated with a high computational cost and one is prepared to expend resources in the optimisation of the point set $\{x_i\}_{i=1}^m$.
-Our focus in this section is therefore on the quality of the point set obtained, irrespective of computational cost.
-(The computational cost will, however, be assessed in \Cref{subsec: MCMC}.)